skzidev/snake-os/README.md

 ###### Required software

-- Qemu x86 emulator (If running in a VM)
+- Qemu x86 Emulator (If running in a VM, Can be substitued if it can boot .bin files.)
 - Rufus or ImgBurn  (If booting from PC)
 - GCC and LD
 - NASM